 Shikoku Henro - Konzoji Station to Mino Station - Kagawa, Japan

-I had planned to start hiking at 8 AM but ended up sleeping in and got to Konzoji around 9:15.
-The first temple, Konzoji, is right by the train station.
-I walked around, paid my respects, then headed to the second temple—Zentsuji.
-It was clearly a popular spot, with tour buses and lots of visitors.
-I didn’t stay long before moving on to Koyama Temple.
+I had planned to start hiking at 8 AM but ended up sleeping in and didn’t reach Konzoji until 9:15.
+The temple is only a few minutes’ walk from the train station, yet surprisingly, there was no one else around.
+I wandered through the quiet grounds, paid my respects, and then headed to the second temple—Zentsuji.

-#74 Koyama Temple 甲山寺 - Established in the early 9th century by Kukai while building a reservoir for local farmers.
-The temple enshrines Bishamonten, the god of war and protection.
+#74 Koyama Temple 甲山寺 - Founded by Kukai in the early 9th century while building a reservoir for local farmers, this temple enshrines Bishamonten, the god of war and protection.
+Often called the “Rabbit Temple,” it’s known for its rabbit statues linked to Juichimen Kannon, symbolizing fertility, protection, and safe travels.

-#73 Shusshakaji Temple 出釈迦寺 - Built near a cliff where young Kukai is said to have leapt off to prove his devotion, saved by divine intervention.
-The temple honors that legend and enshrines Shaka Nyorai.
+#73 Shusshakaji Temple 出釈迦寺 - Dramatically built against a cliff, Shusshakaji marks the spot where young Kukai is said to have leapt off to prove his devotion and was saved by divine intervention.
+The temple enshrines Shaka Nyorai and remains one of the pilgrimage’s most spiritually moving sites.

-To see my progress on the full Shikoku Henro Pilgrimage, visit my Shikoku Henro Temples – List & Progress.
+To see my progress on the full Shikoku Henro Pilgrimage, visit my Shikoku Henro - Temple List & Progress..

 Getting There

 I stayed in Marugame, so getting to Konzoji Station was quite easy.
-It’s just about a 10-minute ride on a local train along the JR Yosan Line, making it a quick and convenient trip.
-You can also reach the station on foot, by taxi, or by car, depending on where you’re staying and how you prefer to travel.
+It’s about a 10-minute ride on a local train along the JR Yosan Line, making it a quick and convenient trip.
+You can also reach the station on foot, by taxi, or by car, depending on your preference and location.

 Route Overview